 If you’re too busy to send a well thought-out email with a coherent, contextualized message, then we’re far too busy to respond.

-What kinds of email messages annoy you?
+What are your best email etiquette tips?
 Let us know by commenting below.